 Video Summary

-A lot of people might not associate billionaire Bill Gates with climate change activism.
-But what a lot of people don’t know is that he has spent millions investing in solutions for it.
+You might not associate billionaire Bill Gates with climate change activism, but he has spent millions investing in solutions for it.
 And he’s also spent a lot of time listening to people talk about it.

-Not all of the climate change projects he has put money into have been successful.
+Not all projects he has put money into have been successful.
 But one thing’s for sure, he’s learned quite a bit about what’s at stake and what we have left to do if we’re going to save the planet.

 Through all of his extensive research, he has one clear message: our goal needs to be to get to zero emissions by 2050.